CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab 15: App Masking -New- Optional.md

     ![](../Azure-Virtual-Desktop-v3/media/chooseprogram.png)

-14. After Scan completes succesfully, click on ***Ok***.
+14. After Scan completes successfully, click on ***Ok***.

      ![](../Azure-Virtual-Desktop-v3/media/scnok.png)

-15. Now you have created the hiding rules to hide PowerShell application.
+15. Now you have created the hiding rules to hide the PowerShell application.
 Click on **Apply Rules to System** to apply the created rule in your JumpVM.

      ![](../Azure-Virtual-Desktop-v3/media/applyrul.png)